Initiating Portfolios in Your School

 What content requirements does your school want in the portfolio?

-All subject areas should be represented at least twice during the eight years of the portfolio, demonstrating all parts of the ICT digital portfolio standards.
+be represented at least twice during the eight years of the portfolio, demonstrating

-Decide the number of artifacts to be used in the portfolio, and whether or not that will change with grade level.
+portfolio, and whether or not that will change with grade level.

-How many artifacts are necessary and adequate?
+artifacts are necessary and adequate?

-Will the number of artifacts required change as students advance to higher grades?
+number of artifacts required change as students advance to higher grades?

 Not necessarily.
 At